-The Kaldara is a seemingly endless expanse of desert, whose hot, dry sands have been the death of many who have become lost or stranded there.
-A stark contrast to the fertile region of the Plains of Gold to its north, the Kaldara has long been viewed as a place where Turelion Province can send those things or people that it want to forget, where they are certain that most will get lost or die once exiled there.
-Despite this, to those that know how to navigate it, principally the hardy Ma’Jalis people who call the Kaldara home, the desert is full of life and potential, but all Ma’Jalis know that it can take away any abundance found there in the blink of an eye.
+The Kaldara is a seemingly endless expanse of desert which dominates most of the central-eastern area of the continent of Euristan, its hot, dry sands have been the death of many who have become lost or stranded there.
+Despite this, many people live within the desert's confines, and its position between the Centric Sea Sea of Gormallis means that many trade routes snake through its dunes.
+To those who know how to navigate it principal amongst them the hardy Ma’Jalis people who are native to the region, the desert is full of life and potential, but all who frequent its sands know that the Kaldara can take away any abundance found there in the blink of an eye.

-The area of the Kaldara forms a peninsula that stretches from the main part of Turelion Province to the north, down into the area of the Sea of Idylls It is surrounded on its eastern, western and southern sides by water, with the western seaboard being connected to the Serpent Strait that separates the Kaldara from the sands of the Jem’Hal desert on the continent of Austal.
-The Kaldara itself is an enormous expanse of sand, which is constantly shifting and being buffeted into sand dunes by the winds that come down from the Heavenspire Mountains from the north.
-To those in the know this does mean that an easy way to try and navigate through the Kaldara is to look at the dunes, for most will be angled to the south.
+The area of the Kaldara comprises most of the central-eastern part of the continent of Euristan, and it connects the north and west of the continent to the southern and eastern most parts.
+It is surrounded on its eastern and western by water, with the western coast being that of the Centric Sea and its eastern coast being that of the Sea of Gormallis .
+It is bounded by two mountain ranges on its northern and southern borders, with the enormous Heavenspire Mountains to its south and the more diminutive Sand Hills to the north.
+The Kaldara itself is an enormous expanse of sand, which is constantly shifting and being buffeted into sand dunes by the winds that come down from the Heavenspire Mountains to the south.
+To those in the know this does mean that an easy way to try and navigate through the Kaldara is to look at the dunes, for most will be angled towards the north.
 The whole region has an arid climate and it can experience incredibly high temperatures at all times of the year.
 Most of the expanse of the Kaldara is too hot and dry for things to grow, but the shifting of the sands means that underground reservoirs or water or natural springs are either brought close enough to the surface or are completely uncovered to allow an oasis to form.

 Fauna & Flora

-The Kaldara has no deposits of natural resources to speak of that have captured the attention of the Empire of Turelion enough to establish bases within the desert to harvest them.
-Though there are deposits of metals and outcrops of hard decorative stone, primarily granite and marble all of these resources can be gathered with much less hassle elsewhere in Kelbonnar.
-For the Ma’Jalis people who dwell in the Kaldara however, it is a different story.
-Their knowledge of the desert means that they are able to harvest the resource deposits that the Empire deems to be meagre to survive.
-They gather iron to make tools and weapons, create wild gardens of date palms and hardy, heat resistant vegetables around oases and hunt the other resilient animals of the desert for food, or shepherd herds of camels and sand goats for their milk, meat and pelts.
+The Kaldara is known to possess deposits of natural resources, which have attracted many would-be prospectors to travel to and settle in this harsh region, hoping to find riches there.
+Deposits of mundane metals and outcrops of hard decorative stone, primarily granite and marble all of these resources can be gathered in the desert, but are more easily harvested with much less hassle elsewhere in Kelbonnar.
+What really attracts people to the Kaldara are the rich deposits of gold and gems that can be found within its sands.
+The most prosperous gem fields can be found in the southern-central region of the desert, around the prospecting town of Malbar's Crater.
+For the Ma’Jalis people who dwell in the Kaldara however, it is a different story beyond the excavation of gems and gold.
+Their knowledge of the desert means that they are able to create wild gardens of date palms and hardy, heat resistant vegetables around oases and hunt the other resilient animals of the desert for food, or shepherd herds of camels and sand goats for their milk, meat and pelts.
 The most precious resource for the Ma’Jalis people however, is Sapphire Water.
 Rare and precious wellsprings of this liquid can be found deep beneath the sands of the Kaldara and Sapphire Water, as well as having much greater fortifying properties than normal water, is regarded as a sacred material by the Ma’Jalis, who use it in their religious rituals.